taya-nicholas/431---search-engine/readme.md

 - Allow multi-word queries, using some posting multi-way merge
 - Allow score to work in multi-word queries
+- Change tree datastructure to vector of tuples (loading btree is takingn too long).

 # Current status